rf8f76e33/apijam-FS/Lab Guides/Appendix 2 - Securing APIs (OAuth)/README.md

     b.
 Since you will be adding an OAuth v2.0 policy, the API Key Verification policy is no longer necessary.
-Delete the ‘Verify API Key’ policy from the ‘{your_initials}_hotels’ proxy default proxy endpoint preflow.
+Delete the ‘Verify API Key’ policy from the ‘{your_initials}_payments’ proxy default proxy endpoint preflow.

 > ![](./media/image24.png)

     c.
-Using the “+Step” from the ‘Develop’ tab of the ‘{your_initials}_hotels’ proxy, add the ‘OAuth v2.0’ policy with the following properties:
+Using the “+Step” from the ‘Develop’ tab of the ‘{your_initials}_payments’ proxy, add the ‘OAuth v2.0’ policy with the following properties:

         -   Policy Display Name: Validate OAuth v2 Token
         -   Policy Name: Validate-OAuth-v2-Token